eehah5ru/tumblr-post/README.md

-This is a bunch of small scripts which allow to post thing on the tumblr blog from command line or using Hazel for images and Alfred for quotes and links.
+This is a bunch of small scripts which allow to post thing on the tumblr blog from command line using Tumblr API.
+Is it possible to use these scripts with Hazel for images and Alfred for quotes and links.

 # Requirements
 - mac os